Quick guide to your financial firm’s tax obligations

 Minimise your tax obligations to incentivise staff

 Share option schemes can be a great way to motivate employees.
-The Enterprise Management Incentives (EMI) scheme enables individuals to buy shares of up to £250,000 without paying Income Tax or National Insurance on the difference between what they pay for the shares and what they’re actually worth.
+The Enterprise Management Incentives (EMI) scheme enables individuals to buy shares of up to £250,000 without paying Income Tax or National Insurance provided what they pay for the shares is not less than their market value when the option was granted.

 Employers can claim corporation tax relief and don’t have to offer EMI options on equal terms to every employee or director.